 Many children in foster care have additional medical needs that require specialist treatment programmes and medications, and these requirements will need to be factored into your daily care routine.
 Caring for a child with additional medical needs may sound a little daunting, but with the right help and support you can offer a safe, loving and nurturing home for any child, regardless of their care needs.

-At the NFA Group we have a duty to make sure all our foster carers are given the appropriate training and support to provide an effective and comfortable home for children with medical needs.
+We have a duty to make sure all our foster carers are given the appropriate training and support to provide an effective and comfortable home for children with medical needs.
 After taking the initial Skills to Foster course and receiving your first placement, we’ll liaise closely with you to make sure you have access to the right training provision, be it advanced first aid or learning how to care for children with special needs.
 This can be discussed with your Supervising Social Worker.

 Through a comprehensive placement plan, we’ll set up direct contact between you, your Supervising Social Worker and the child’s GP, so that you always have an open line of communication and can get the help and advice you need.
 Whether your child is diabetic, needs regular physiological therapy or Learning disabilities, we will always make sure you are given the appropriate training and support to be an effective carer.